LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-document/1.0/index.md

 ## Overview {.govuk-heading-m}

-The Attach a Document API will allow users to attach additional documents to an existing application.
-The Application Information API can then be used to see if the attachment has been successful or not.
+The Attach a Document API allows users to attach additional documents to an existing application.
+The [Notifications API](/apis/notifications) can then be used to understand if the document has been successfully attached to the application.

-Note that this API is specifically for attaching documents to an application.
-To attach a text message to an application, refer to the Attach a Message API.
+If users want to attach a message to an application, they will need to use the Attach a message API.

 </section>